1. Home>

 Asistir in the Indicative Past Perfect

 The Indicative Past Perfect of asistir is used to talk about actions that happened before another action in the past.
-For example, "había asistido", meaning "I had assisted".
+For example, "había asistido", meaning "I had attended".

 In Spanish, the Indicative Past Perfect is known as "El Pretérito Pluscuamperfecto".